Breaking Addictions Through a Relationship With Christ

 Pursue spiritual growth.
 Dedicate time to prayer and dive deep into God’s Word.
 This isn’t just about avoiding substances; it’s about transforming your entire life through a relationship with Christ.

-The mantra of "once an addict, always an addict" is a deceptive narrative that can hold you back from the freedom God offers.
+The mantra "once an addict, always an addict" is deceptive.
+It can hold you back from the freedom God offers.

 If you need help with drug and alcohol treatment, seek it out.
-If AA or NA works for you, then by all means, use those resources.
+If AA or NA works for you, use those resources.
 But always prioritize God’s Word and His promises.
-When you do, the results will follow.
 God’s grace is far more powerful than any substance or addiction.
+It can transform even the most challenging circumstances.

 Previous